atlasr-org/atlasr/README.md

   1. Learn about all the layers and components that make a map,
   2. Provide a ready-to-use set of tools to build a 100% open-source, free, and standalone map browser,
-  3. Provide an alternative service to the famous [Google Maps][GMaps], with no ads, with respect of user privacy, with 100% open-source and free data, and the top 10 features of Google Maps.
+  3. Provide an alternative service to the famous [Google Maps][GMaps] or [Apple Maps][AMAps], with no ads, with respect to user privacy, with 100% open-source and free data, and the top 10 features of Google Maps.

 A map architecture is composed of the following components:

-  * **Map data**, A giant database containing all informations about roads, trails, cafés, railway stations, buildings etc. The most major project is [OpenStreetMap][OSM],
+  * **Map data**, A giant database containing all information about roads, trails, cafés, railway stations, buildings etc. The biggest major project is [OpenStreetMap][OSM],
   * **Tile server**, A program that, given a specific region, reads the map database and compiles those information in a certain format like [`.mbtiles`][MBtiles] for instance.
 Each region of a planet is named a _tile_.
-A tile is defined by a longitude, a latitude, and a zoom (altitude).
+A tile is defined by a longitude, a latitude, and a zoom (an altitude scale),
   * **Map renderer**, A program that, given a set of tiles, renders/draws a map, so each roads, buildings etc. finally come alive at this step.
 A map renderer requires at least the following